djotaku/adventofcode/2016/Day_03/README.md

 In your puzzle input, and instead reading by columns, how many of the listed triangles are possible?

-Answer:
+Answer: 1921
 ## Commentary / Approach to the Problem
 I went into part 1 with the attitude/belief: Seems easy as valid_triangle function that evaluates the numbers, summing all the pairs and returning false if any is < the length of the third one.

 That worked out just fine.
 Part 2 was about figuring out the best way to manipulate the input.
+It wasn't too bad, although I think I wasn't as efficient as I could have been.
 ## What I Learned

 ### Generic

 ### Python
+- Nothing
 ### Ruby

 ### Perl